-Common Name: “Igor’s Bolete” (by your author for its discoverer Igor Safonov, an invaluable resource to this site)
+Common Name: “Igor’s Bolete” (so named by your author for its discoverer, Igor Safonov, who has been an invaluable resource to this site)

-Tells: Brown cap fades w/age, often has a wavy/uneven edge, & often grows spotted in age.
+Tells: The butter bolete that does not bruise blue.
+Brown, often wavy cap fades w/age & can grow spotted in age.
 Yellow stem w/fine, oft-raised netting.
 Likes oak.

-Other Information: Pale to medium-yellow cap flesh DNS.
+Other Information: No bruising on pores or in the medium-yellow flesh.
 Stem flesh is whiter toward the core, gray/browner by the base.
 Light red-brown bug holes, mostly in the cap.
 Slowly shows a sour taste that fades.
-Pores age from egg-yolk yellow, to butter yellow, to “greenish mustard yellow” & DNS.
+Pores age from egg-yolk yellow, to butter yellow, to “greenish mustard yellow.”
 Tubes can be very deep.

 Science Notes: First described in 2016.
 See Mushroom Observer # 250839 for details.
 Range has yet to be established.